Monotonicity, bounds and extrapolation of Block-Gauss and Gauss-Radau quadrature for computing $B^T \phi (A) B$: Numerical Examples

 \subsubsection{2D Diffusion}

 We discretize the operator

 on an unbounded domain using second-order finite differences on a $300\times 300$ grid.
 In the grid center where the variations of $\sigma(\bx)$ are supported, we use a grid size of $\delta_x=1$. { This formulation can be associated with both heat transfer and the scalar diffusion of electromagnetic fields.
 To approximate this, we consider a Dirichlet problem on a bounded domain with $N_{opt}=10$ exponentially increasing grid steps in the exterior and a uniform grid in the interior part.
-Utilizing the optimal geometric factor of $\exp{(\pi/\sqrt{10})}$ as indicated by \cite{idkGrids}, we achieve spectral accuracy in the exterior region of the domain, thereby effectively approximating the boundary condition at infinity (exponential decay).} The resulting grid and function $\sigma(\bx)$ is shown in Figure~\ref{fig:Heat2config}.
+Utilizing the optimal geometric factor of $\exp{(\pi/\sqrt{10})}$ as indicated by \cite{idkGrids}, we achieve spectral accuracy in the exterior region of the domain, thereby effectively approximating the boundary condition at infinity (exponential decay).} The resulting grid and function $\sigma(\bx)$ are shown in Figure~\ref{fig:Heat2config}.
 Only the first two steps of the geometrically increasing grid are shown in the figure since they increase rapidly.
 In this case, $B$ is a vector of discrete delta functions with entries at grid nodes corresponding to the transducer locations shown in the same figure as {\it Trx}.

 The convergence for $s=10^{-3}$ is shown in Figure~\ref{fig:HeatReal} alongside the convergence curve for purely imaginary shifts $s=\imath\cdot10^{-3}$ in Figure~\ref{fig:HeatImag}.
 For imaginary shifts $s$, block Lanczos converges slower.
-Despite all derivations relying on $s\in\mathbb{R}^+$, the convergence is monotone, the upper bound holds and the extrapolation formulas reduce the approximation error by an order of magnitude.
-For the chosen shift both extrapolations perform equally well.
+The monotonicity result from Theorem~\ref{lem01} and the error bound from equation~(\ref{eq:ErrorBound}) are only proven for $s\in\mathbb{R}^+$.
+Despite this the convergence for purely imaginary $s$ is monotone in this example, the upper bound holds and the averaged quadrature rules reduce the approximation error by an order of magnitude.
+For the chosen shifts both averaging formulas perform equally well.

+In Figure~\ref{fig:HeatReal} we compare the introduced methods with the averaged anti-Gauss rules developed in \cite{lot2013}.
+An anti-Gauss rule can be obtained by modifying the last off block diagonal entry of $T_{m+1}$, which we call $\Beta_{m+1}$, by multiplication with the factor $\sqrt{2}$.
+Let this matrix be called $T_{m+1}^{\cal H}$.
+There is no guarantee that this matrix is positive definite, and in about 38\% of the iterations for the 2D diffusion problem it is not.
+In this experiment the averaged block anti-Gauss rule \be \widehat{ \cal F}^{\cal H}_m = \frac{1}{2}\left( {\cal F}_m + E_1^T (T_{m+1}^{\cal H} +sI)^{-1}E_1 \right) \ee has the same error order as the block Gauss rule but is less stable due the presence of negative eigenvalues.